anmol098/waka-readme-stats/README.md

           WAKATIME_API_KEY: ${{ secrets.WAKATIME_API_KEY }}
           GH_TOKEN: ${{ secrets.GH_TOKEN }}
 ```
 - Now you can commit and wait for run automatically, but you can also trigger to run it to see the result now.
-Just go to the `Actions` in your repo and select your `Profile Readme Development Stats` workflow and click in `Run workflow`.
+Just go to the `Actions` in your repo and select your `Waka Readme` workflow and click in `Run workflow`.
 Now wait for a minute or two and you will see your changes.

 ## Extras